elipousson/presentations/2016-06-21-explore-101-research.md

 ## How do historians think about places today?

-Today, many historians interested in buildings study **"vernacular architecture"**—the common buildings that make up most neighborhoods and cities.
+Today, many historians interested in buildings study **"vernacular architecture"**: the common buildings that make up most neighborhoods and cities.

 --

 ### What is vernacular architecture?

 > Vernacular architecture is the common building of a given place and time.

-> — Eric Mercer, English Vernacular Houses (1975)
+_~ Eric Mercer, English Vernacular Houses (1975)_

 Note: Using this flexible definition, historians Thomas Carter and Elizabeth Collins Cromley in [Invitation to Vernacular Architecture](https://openlibrary.org/works/OL17343095W/Invitation_to_Vernacular_Architecture) (2005) suggest organizing your research around the _kind of community_ you are looking at, rather than the specific characteristics of a building.